-The Society is focussed on being a product provider, distributing through intermediaries which is where the majority of its business has come from in recent years.
+The Society is focused on being a product provider, distributing through intermediaries which is where the majority of its business has come from in recent years.
+It does not have a direct sales force.
 Future growth and sustainability will come through driving increased revenue from existing and new income protection initiatives, both in terms of the Society's products and intermediary distribution market.

-It is very clear in the Strategic Plan that the Society must stay true to, and focus on, what it does best - income protection provision.
+It is very clear in the Strategic Plan that the Society must stay true to, and focus on, what it does best

+- income protection provision.
 The Society therefore promotes itself to the outside world as a 'Specialist Income Protection Provider' and seeks to find innovative ways to develop and enhance its product proposition.
 Niche markets are sought out and it is then the Society's flexibility in product development, together with an understanding of risk and underwriting capability, which enables it to actively pursue these new business opportunities.

 The Society offers insurance to sports players and sports clubs, using the experiences gained in selling professional rugby plans.
 We now have plans available at professional, semi professional and amateur levels for selected sports.
+The Society promotes itself to the outside world as a 'Specialist Income Protection Provider'.